Allow voice mail users to forward calls in Exchange Online

-Call answering rules are created and configured by a voice mail-enabled user using Outlook or Outlook Web App.
+Call answering rules are created and configured by a voice mail-enabled user using Outlook or Outlook on the web (formerly known as Outlook Web App).
 The rules are stored along with other voice settings in the user's mailbox.
 A total of nine call answering rules can be set up for each UM-enabled mailbox.
 These rules are independent of the Inbox rules that are set up by users, and don't take up part of the Inbox rules storage quota for the user.

 By default, when a user is enabled for Unified Messaging (UM) and voice mail, no call answering rules are configured.
 If an incoming call is answered by the voice mail system, the caller is prompted to leave a voice message or if the caller doesn't get prompted, the caller will also be able to leave a voice message for the user.

 If your users want to have the voice mail system just answer their incoming calls and record a voice message, you don't have to create any call answering rules.
-However, if you decide that you want to set up conditions or actions, you can set them up by using the Call Answering Rules section on the Voice Mail page in Outlook Web App.
+However, if you decide that you want to set up conditions or actions, you can set them up by using the Call Answering Rules section on the Voice Mail page in Outlook on the web.
 Use the Call Answering Rules section to create, edit, and delete call answering rules.